MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 ms.custom: think-tank, e2e-data-management
 ---

-# Data management and analytics scenario data products and data applications in Azure
+# Cloud-scale analytics data products and data applications in Azure

 At a high level, [data products](what-is-data-product.md) are data served as product and computed, saved and served by polyglot persistence services that might be required depending on certain use cases.
 The process of creating and serving a data product can require other services and technologies that aren't part of [data landing zone](./data-landing-zone.md) core services.
 One example can be reporting with niche requirements, such as compliance and tax reporting or specialized capabilities that address gaps in the baseline policies.